 Depending on the number of files on your system and the complexity of any programs to be removed, System Restore can take variable amounts of time.
 On average, if the restore point was just a few days ago, you should be able to complete the entire activity within 25 to 40 minutes.

+To get an idea of what you’re getting into, do a scan beforehand of all affected programs and drivers before hitting OK.
 Once you have an overview of the programs that will be affected, confirm the restore point to proceed.
 The system will restart only once to complete the procedure.

-The System will now restart, and you will see the following message: “Please wait while your Windows files and settings are being restored, System Restore is initializing.”
+Once the system restore has initialized, you need to wait for a while and cannot interrupt the process.
+The System will now restart, and you will see the following message: “Please wait while your Windows files and settings are being restored.
+System Restore is initializing.”

 Does System Restore Delete Files?

 System Restore, by definition, will only restore your system files and settings.
 It has zero impact on any documents, pictures, videos, batch files, or other personal data stored on hard disks.
-You don’t have to worry about any potentially deleted file.
+You don’t have to worry about a potentially deleted file.
 It will also not affect the standard programs you have been using for a long time.